Tinnitus

 What is tinnitus?

 Tinnitus is most commonly a subjective neurological phenomenon triggered by a hearing loss or a change in hearing.
-Tinnitus can develop from a range of medical conditions affecting the auditory system, certain medications and neurological conditions.
-Tinnitus can be enhanced by periods of high stress and fatigue.
-Stress-related jaw clenching and bruxism can cause or aggravate tinnitus.
+Tinnitus can develop with normal hearing.

 Objective tinnitus or “somatosounds” have a physical source generated in or near the ear and may be audible to others.
-Somatosound sources can include the TMJ, patulous eustachian tube, palatal and middle ear muscles (particularly tensor tympani syndrome (TTS), dehiscent semicircular canal, intracranial pulsations and vascular flow murmurs.
+Somatosound sources can include the TMJ (jaw joint), patulous eustachian tube, palatal and middle ear muscles (particularly tensor tympani syndrome (TTS), dehiscent semicircular canal, intracranial pulsations and vascular flow murmurs.

 Research has shown that almost everyone develops temporary tinnitus in an abnormally quiet environment (such as a soundproof booth).